py5coding/py5book/content/live_coding.md

 py5.run_sketch()
 ```

+When executed, the Sketch looks like this:

+TODO: insert screenshot

 ### Changes Live Coding Can Handle

-The ultimate goal of Live Coding is for you to first use it to do your development and experimenting.
+The ultimate goal of Live Coding is for you to use it for idea exploration and code implementation.
 Once your Sketch works as you would like, you should be able to run the same exact code without Live Coding and get the exact same results.
 There are a few places where this is impossible, but the limitations are relatively minor and understandable.

 Every time the Sketch code is updated, either by saving the *.py file in your editor or executing a Jupyter Notebook cell, the Sketch will (by default) be reset.
-The `setup()` function will be executed, [](/reference/sketch_frame_count) and [](/reference/sketch_millis) will be set to zero, and any calls to methods such as [](/reference/sketch_fill) to [](/reference/sketch_color_mode) will be undone.
-The Sketch should behave the same as a new Sketch window.
-If you can find a situation where this is not the case (that is not a limitation already documented on this page), please [open an issue on GitHub](https://github.com/py5coding/py5generator/issues).
+Your `setup()` function will be executed again, [](/reference/sketch_frame_count) and [](/reference/sketch_millis) will be set to zero, and any calls to style or configuration methods such as [](/reference/sketch_fill) to [](/reference/sketch_color_mode) will be undone.
+The Sketch should be identical to a new Sketch window.
+If you can find a situation where this is not the case (and is not a limitation already documented on this page), please [open an issue on GitHub](https://github.com/py5coding/py5generator/issues).

-Here are example changes you can make to the above example Sketch that Live Coding can handle:
+Here are example changes you can make to the above Sketch and how Live Coding will handle them:

-* If the calls to [](/reference/sketch_stroke) or [](/reference/sketch_stroke_weight) are removed, the Sketch will reset the stroke color to black and the stroke weight to 1.
+* If the calls to [](/reference/sketch_stroke) or [](/reference/sketch_stroke_weight) are removed, Live Coding will reset the stroke color to default color of black and the stroke weight to 1.
+It will be as if they were never called in the first place.
-* If the `draw()` function is commented out, it will be forgotten and the Sketch will only have a `setup()` function.
-There will be more animation.
+* If the `draw()` function is commented out, it will be forgotten and the updated Sketch will only have a `setup()` function.
+The Sketch will no longer be animated.
 If the `draw()` function is later uncommented, the animation will resume.
+* If `import numpy as np` is removed, the numpy library will no longer be available and the calls to `np.random.rand()` will throw exceptions.
+You will need to either replace the numpy import or re-write that code to use py5's builtin methods such as [](/reference/sketch_random).
+* If you added [mouse](/content/user_functions#key-events) or [key](/content/user_functions#mouse-events) event functions such as `key_pressed()` or `mouse_clicked()`, the Sketch would start responding to mouse and key events.
+If those functions are later removed, the Sketch would stop responding to those events.

 There is the option for Live Coding to not reset the Sketch or call `setup()` when the code is updated.
 This is discussed later in this documentation.

+The example code does not use shaders or make any calls to [](/reference/sketch_hint), but if it did, these would also be reset.

 #### Exceptions and Syntax Errors